The Cheap Energy Revolution Is Here, and Coal Won't Cut It

 For electric to really take off, you either need coal (or other dinofuel) or nuclear.
 Personally, i'd like more pebble bed reactors.

-Coal is the single WORST way to get energy (Score:2)
+Coal is the single WORST way to get energy (Score:2, Informative)

 1) It produces more radioactivity than all other energy sources, including Nuclear power.
 (A small percentage of coal is thorium, which settles around wherever you burn the coal.)